 Local Girl Scout receives national life-saving award

-Girl Scout Cadette Natalie Bair, 12, of northeast Ohio, was awarded the Girl Scouts of the USA (GSUSA) medal of honor for saving the life of her younger brother during a car ride.
-The medal of honor is given only to those Girl Scouts who display heroic acts beyond their degree of maturity and training.
+Girl Scout Brownie Elizabeth (Ellie) Costanzo was awarded Girl Scouts of the USA (GSUSA)’s Medal of Honor for saving the life of a family friend during a trip to her grandparents’ lake house.
+The Girl Scout Medal of Honor is presented to Girl Scouts who have performed acts of heroism beyond the degree of maturity and training expected for their age.

-Girl Scouts have been honored since 1913 for meritorious deeds that helped save lives.
+Girl Scouts have been honored since 1913 for meritorious deeds that have helped save lives.
 Training in health and safety is a part of the Girl Scout program.
-A Girl Scout, because of the Promise, Law, motto, and slogan to which she has subscribed, is expected to be resourceful, skilled, and competent – to have presence of mind and to be of service to others.
+A Girl Scout, because of the promise and law to which she has subscribed, is expected to be resourceful, skilled, and competent – to have presence of mind and to be of service to others.
 Each situation has many unique factors, and many things are taken into consideration for determining if an act is of unusual bravery beyond that which is expected of a Girl Scout.

 Since its inception, GSUSA has continued to award this honor to girls.
 From 1998-2020, GSUSA has bestowed this honor on more than 500 Girl Scouts and GSNEO has had the pleasure to recognize 11 of their very own girls with this national honor.